-There’s been other stacked mobile home concepts in the media, as well.
+There have been other stacked mobile home concepts in the media.
 It’s always been a popular concept with urban planning but the idea was way ahead of its time.
-Perhaps now, with the new technologies and new knowledge, it could be made to work.
-You always have to hand it to the dreamers though!
+Perhaps now, with the new technologies and new knowledge, it could work.
+You have to hand it to the dreamers though!
+At least they tried!

 Multi-Level Mobile Home Park Planned for FL

-This next photo shows the plans of a multi-story mobile home park that was planned to be built in Florida.
+This next photo shows the plans for a multi-story mobile home park to be built in Florida.
 Unfortunately, information about the planned structure is rare so I’m assuming that the project never made it off the ground.

 The Redneck Mansion